paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ## 1) Initial Mutation Score

 The first step consisted of performing an initial analysis of the mutation coverage derived from the tests developed in previous assignments.
-This first score surprised us positively due to its relatively high values, as shown in the following image:
+This initial score surprised us positively due to its relatively high values, as shown in the following image:

 ![Initial Mutation Score](./images/mt_initial_score.png)